ColdBox/ColdBox-Hero-To-SuperHero/steps/step-2.md

 "cbvalidation":"^4.1.0"
 ```

-Let's go over what is in this template.
+Let's go over what is in this template and discover the power of RestFul Handlers in ColdBox: https://coldbox.ortusbooks.com/digging-deeper/rest-handler

 > Also run a `coldbox create app ?` to see all the different ways to generate an app.
 You can also use `coldbox create app-wizard ?` and follow our lovely wizard.